pjanec/dirigent/README.md

 A template record itself can reference another more generic template record.

+#### Identifying an application

+The application instance is uniquely addressed by the name of the computer it is running on and by the name chosen for particular instance of an application.
+These two are separated by a dot, having format `machineId.applicationInstanceId`.

+The `machineId` is unique globally.

+The `applicationInstanceId` is unique within the launch plan where it is used.

+#### Selecting a boot up completion detector

+Some apps take a long time to boot up and initialize.
+Dirigent should not start a dependent app until its dependecies are satisfied.
+By 'satisfied' it is meant that the all the dependencies are already running and that they have completed their initialization phase.

+Dirigent supports multiple methods of detection whether an application is already up and running.
+The method together with its parameters can be specified for each application in the launch plan.

+Following methods are available

+ - `immediate` - An app is considered initialized immediately after the launching of an application.
+This is the default.

+ - `timeout <seconds>` - After specified amount of seconds after launching the app

+ - `exitcode <number>` - After the app have terminated and its exit code matches the number specified.
+This can be combined with an auto-restart option of the application, resulting in a repetitive launches until given exitcode is returned.

 ### Local config
 Local configuration is put together from multiple sources.
 The are listed in the descending order of priority:

  - Command line arguments
  - App.config file
- - Shared config file
+ - Shared config file (can be used for network setting like master IP and port)
  - Built-in defaults

 #### Autodetection of the machine id

-[UPDATE] Not used.
-By comapring the computer's IP address with those available in the computer list the dirigent processes automaticaly determine on what machine they are running.
-There is no need to tell them what machine id they are going to use.

-### Application boot up completion detection

-Some apps take a long time to boot up and initialize.
-Dirigent should not start a dependent app until its dependecies are satisfied.
-By 'satisfied' it is meant that the all the dependencies are already running and that they have completed their initialization phase.

-Dirigent supports multiple methods of detection whther an application is already up and running.
-The method can can be specified for each application in the launch plan.

-The simplest methods do not require any involvement of the application - for example the time measured from app launch.
-Such method are usually suboptimal - they usually need to wait longer than abosolutely necessary to safely avoid premature completion.

-Better methods rely on some observable results of application execution - like showing a window, creating a file, creating a global mutext etc. For optimal results the application may be required to implement a direct support for such a detection.

-#### Dirigent control

-Dirigent can be controlled in multiple ways, each fitted for different use case.
-Everything can be controlled manually from the control GUI.
-Control commands can be sent to dirigent by executing its command line remote control application.
-Also a .net remote control library is available for embedding into user applications.

-#### Computer list

-[UPDATE] Not used.
-For each computer there is a textual machine id and the IP address defined.
-One of the machines is marked as master.
-Such computer will run not just agent process but also the master process.
-UPDATE: computer list not used, the configuration of each agent is local in local app config files.
+Computer's NetBIOS name is used as a default machineId if not specified otherwise.

+## Further Details

-#### Execution of launch plan
+### Execution of a launch plan

 A new launch plan automatically cancels any previous plan, i.e. all apps from the previous plan are killed.
 The application from the new plan are initially assigned the state 'not launched'.